teng1/GameNetworkingSockets/README_PARTNER.md

 3. Initialize some git submodules.

-    The "partner" module is always required, and contains some things that are required for all use cases involving SDR or console, and are either non-public or are large and were not included in the partner branch to avoid bloat.
+    The `partner` module is always required, and contains some things that are required for all use cases involving SDR or console, and are either non-public or are large and were not included in the partner branch to avoid bloat.